BUBUBIUBIU/Knowledge-Stack/Network&HTTP/Network.markdown

 client sends http requests to server.
 Then server replies a response with 301 redirection.
 Next, client parse new URL, make a new connection.
 #### HSTS (HTTP Strict Transport Security)
-When user visit a web site.
+When a user visits a web site.
 Usually, he does not input 'https://' in the address field but click some links and enter HTTPS from
 HTTP via 301 redirection.
 With in this case, attacker can intercept and alter the request.
 Another case is that attacker can give user a dummy certificate, pretend to be server.
 HSTS can force browser only send HTTPS request and prevent user to accept dummy certificate.